2021 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2021 Crossing The Delaware Quarter Value

-The design emerged as a deliberate one-year bridge between major programs, restoring John Flanagan’s original 1932 Washington profile while introducing Benjamin Sowards’ dramatic reverse depicting the pivotal December 1776 moment.
+The design emerged as a deliberate one-year bridge between major programs, restoring John Flanagan’s original 1932 Washington profile while introducing Benjamin Sowards’ dramatic reverse.
+Circulation releases entered Federal Reserve distribution on April 5, 2021.

-Collectors particularly pursue First Strike designations, which verify coins received within 30 days of official release, commanding $20 to $50 depending on condition.
+Collectors particularly pursue First Strike and Early Release designations, which verify coins received by the grading service within 30 days of the coin’s official release.
+These labels typically command a premium of $20 to $50 depending on grade level.

 With only a one-year production and a transitional role between two quarter programs, proof examples are limited.
 The patriotic Delaware crossing design adds lasting collector appeal, making acquisition strategically wise.